Learn how to make a wrap dress without a pattern. This step-by-step DIY wrap dress tutorial will guide you through an easy beginners sewing project.

 - Lay the right sides of the front and back piece on top of each other.

-- For the other side of the garment, you only topstitch the seams together and finish zig zag stitch.
+- For the other side of the top bodice, you only topstitch the seams together and finish zig zag stitch.

-- Next, attach both sleeves along the armhole of the bodice with 1/2” seam allowance.
+- Attach both sleeves along the armhole of the bodice with ½” seam allowance.

-- Use a loop turner to flip the straps inside out.
+- To sew the tie straps, fold the straps in half and topstitch with ¼” seam allowance.
+Use a loop turner to flip the straps inside out.

 - Double fold the elastic band along the top of both sleeves and secure with topstitch.

-Attach both right and left side skirt panel to the center back skirt panel by 1/2” seam allowance and finish with zig zag stitch.
+- To assemble the skirt panels, attach both right and left side skirt panel to the center back skirt panel by ½” seam allowance and finish with zig zag stitch.

-- You made it!
-Simply tie the straps around the waist and enjoy your new wrap dress!
+- Lastly, topstitch the straps so that they don’t flip when you wear the dress.
+Simply tie the straps around the waist and enjoy your new DIY wrap dress!